texfaq/texfaq.github.io/FAQ-papergeom.md

 permits the user to choose an arbitrary paper size, by setting the length registers `\stockheight` and `\stockwidth`.
-The commands `\fixdvipslayout` (for LaTeX processing), and `\fixpdflayout` (for PDFLaTeX processing) then instruct the processor to produce output that specifies the necessary paper size.
+The commands `\fixdvipslayout` (for LaTeX processing), and `\fixpdflayout` (for pdfLaTeX processing) then instruct the processor to produce output that specifies the necessary paper size.